 Internships in Michigan

-These internships are very popular with students and the department has sponsored interns for more than 30 years.
 Some students are able to directly convert an internship into a job upon graduation, while others are able to continue in their internships throughout the summer.
-Internships are always a very good experience in regard to networking and on-the-job training.
+Internships are always an excellent experience in regard to networking and on-the-job training.

 Capital and local internship programs